bitsofparag/self-hosted-grafana/README.md

 So, here's some scripts to help you set it up on your favorite cloud provider (**NOTE:** currently only supports AWS).

-    You can also cloen this repo and reconfigure an existing Grafana instance with the instructions below.
+*You can also clone this repo and reconfigure an existing Grafana instance with the instructions below.*

 ## Pre-requisites